skfaysal/react-fastapi-portfolio-app/frontend/README.md

 ## About Frontend

 "This is a frontend project for a personal portfolio application.
 It is built using React as the primary JavaScript library for building user interfaces.
 The development server and build tool is Vite, indicating a modern and fast development setup.
 The project is primarily written in TypeScript, ensuring type safety and improved code quality.
-For styling, it utilizes Tailwind CSS, a utility-first CSS framework, configured via `tailwind.config.js` and `postcss.config.js`.
-Dependencies are managed using npm, as indicated by `package.json` and `package-lock.json`.
-The application's entry point is `index.html` in the `public` directory, and the main application logic resides within the `src/` directory, which likely contains React components, hooks, and other related modules.
-The project also includes ESLint for code linting and standard TypeScript configuration files (`tsconfig.json`, `tsconfig.app.json`, `tsconfig.node.json`).
-The `.gitignore` file indicates standard exclusions for a Node.js/React project."
+For styling, it utilizes Tailwind CSS, a utility-first CSS framework, configured via `tailwind.config.js` and `postcss.config.js`."

+The application is designed to be dynamic, with content managed through an API.
+It can operate in two modes:
+1. API Mode - loading content from a backend API
+2. Mock Mode - using hardcoded data for development or when the API is unavailable

 ## How to execute frontend